MPillas/banksim-documentation/pycbc_make_bank_verifier_workflow.rst

 The bank verificator workflow requires at least one set of broad injections (scattered over the parameter space) and one of point injections (at ~fix masses).
 Multiple sets of broad/point injections can be given by creating more dedicated configuration files and thus adding sections to the workflow configuration file.

+A path to a Python script called ``filter_func.py`` should also be provided.
+One way to proceed is to download and copy the script in the same repository as the configuration files.

+To illustrate how to setup and use a workflow, below we provide an example of how to setup the workflow to analyze